fieldtrip/website/faq/how_is_anatomical_functional_or_statistical_volume_data_described.md

     volume.tscore
     volume.zscore

-Volume data is most easily represented as a Nx*Ny*Nz matrix, but can also be represented as a single vector of length Nx*Ny*Nz, in which case the matlab command
+Volume data is most easily represented as a Nx*Ny*Nz matrix, but can also be represented as a single vector of length Nx*Ny*Nz, in which case the MATLAB command

     volume.param = reshape(volume.param, volume.dim)